thenumbernine/symmath-lua/README.contents.md

 	i.e. `f = [[function(x) return x^2 end]] g = symmath:luaDiff(f, 'x') <=> g = [[function(x) return 2*x end]]`

 - subindexes, so you can store a tensor of tensors: `g_ab = Tensor('_ab', {-alpha^2+beta^2, beta_j}, {beta_i, gamma_ij})`
+-	- This is mixed because you can already accomplish this by making a separate chart that just has the collection of coordinates you want to represent, assign it to those indexes, and use those in your dense Tensor construction.
+I started on sub-tensors but I don't know that I'll finish them, and maybe someday I'll remove them.

 - change canonical form from 'div add sub mul' to 'add sub mul div'.  also split apart div mul's into mul divs and then factor add mul's into mul add's for simplification of fractions